v-chopovda/mapclientplugins.geometryfitter/docs/index.rst

 .. note::

    Fitting is **slow**.
-Even with this modest-sized example, both data projections and fit calculations take several seconds to run, and for large problems this can become minutes.
+Even with this modest-sized example, fit calculations take several seconds to run, and for large problems this can become minutes.
 For this reason the **Geometry Fitter** interface requires the user to invoke fitting steps, as explained below, and ... patience is needed!

 Config